rust-lang/rfcs/text/0000-const-default.md

 ```

 If the compiler is to be able to derive an impl for any such trait for any type
-as proposed by the [`#[derive_unfinished(Trait)]` and `#[unfinished]` RFC],
+as proposed by the ["derive unfinished" RFC], it must be able to give a value
-it must be able to give a value for the traits associated constants, if any.
-As
+for the traits associated constants, if any.
+As proposed in said RFC, one way of
-proposed in said RFC, one way of doing so, which covers a lot of cases, is by
+doing so, which covers a lot of cases, is by having a notion of a constant
-having a notion of a constant default for a type.
+default for a type.

 Let us assume that `Foo`, as defined above, is given, as well as: